ding-lab/somaticwrapper/README.md

 wgs = 1 if it is wgs data and otherwise it is 0; If you want to output the maf for all variants, set exonic to 0

-groupname = job group name
+groupname = job group name: Format; users/groupname

-users = user name for job group
+users = user name for job group: Format; users/groupname

 step run this pipeline step by step. (user must provide)